 Audio-wise, Persona 5 was at the pinnacle of the franchise in terms of voicework that was available for it, as well as overall music and implementation of sound.
 Persona 5 Royal manages to take what was already great and improve on it even more.
 With the addition of an already fantastic soundtrack, multiple language options are available (even more options for subtitles too), and all of it is integrated into this definitive experience.

 Visually, Persona 5 was a very stylish game.
 That is no different in Persona 5 Royal.
 It takes the original aesthetically pleasing game and improves on it.
 It is much more elegant in terms of visuals.
 This is in the inclusion of new cutscenes introduced in the game, the new finisher moves (appropriately named Show Time).
 I never thought it was possible, but Persona 5 Royal has wholly improved the original experience in nearly every aspect, both visually and audio-wise.

-I adored Persona 5 and quickly racked up about 700 hours in it.
+I adored Persona 5 and quickly racked up over 500 hours in it through multiple playthroughs and my quest to platinum the game.
 Persona 5 Royal takes everything fun about the base game and intensifies it.
 It is an enjoyable game that is much improved and very enjoyable.
 It is an entertaining game for me.